What’s Mission at St John’s all about?

 The relationships in Egypt also filtered down to Sudan, where for a few years, teams from St John’s went on short-term exposure, relationship-building and teaching trips.
 These days, it’s difficult to travel to Sudan.
 But we continue to pray and support as we can.

-We also support the work of local mission-minded organisation INcontext International – and, for our last few exposure trips, we have travelled under the covering of INcontext.
+We also support the work of local mission-minded organisation INcontext International – and, for our last few exposure trips, we have traveled under the covering of INcontext.

-If you would like to get involved in missions, chat to Nicky Willemse, who is the coordinator of the St John’s missions team (0828376356, firstname.lastname@example.org) or you can chat to any of the other members of the mission team: Claire Phelps, Michelle Werth, Allan Anderson and Marise Kader.
+If you would like to get involved in missions, chat to Nicky Willemse, who is the coordinator of the St John’s missions team (0828376356), firstname.lastname@example.org or you can chat with any of the other members of the mission team: Claire Phelps, Michelle Werth, Allan Anderson and Marise Kader.

 Mission is for everybody

 Matthew 28: 19a tells us to go and make disciples of all nations, while Acts 1: 8b says “and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth”.

 In the early days of our trips to Egypt, we coined a St John’s mission motto: Travelling Light.
 The idea behind it was that we intend to bring His light into places and times of darkness.
 We also travel light because, in Jesus, our yoke is light.

 Five focus points

 St John’s has five focus points when it comes to mission exposure trips: